RotColton/RotColton/README.md

 -----------------

-- 💻 I’m currently working on **IA chatbot Discord Server**
+- 💻 I’m currently working on **Botpress with Kafka**

 - 🌍 I'm based in **Barcelona**

-- 🧠 I’m currently learning **Nodejs, Python, Keycloak and discordjs**
+- 🧠 I’m currently learning **Nodejs, React, Keycloak, discordjs and Botpress**

-- 👯 I’m open to collaborating on **Keycloack, Discord, security, Quantum Computing and AIs**
+- 👯 I’m open to collaborating on **Keycloack, Discord, security, Quantum Computing and AIs, Kafka**

 - 💬 Ask me about **Java and Sprintboot**